 Despite my gangway disasters I continued to probe the visitors, but my questions seemed to irritate them, especially when I would inevitably ask if they were buying, at which point they would immediately say no, like they were offended I would even say such a thing.
 Surely it’s not rude to ask people if they were buying a boat at an international boat show?
 Maybe it was a little too personal—it’s like asking someone how much money they earn.
 My reminding them they couldn't afford the boats was clearly ruining the facade they were plastering all over their Instagram.

 Has the insatiable quest of ‘doing it for the ‘gram lead us here, to galavant in our socks on beds that say “please don’t touch”?!
-Self augmented reality is now just as inextricable from the Instagram experience as stalking your ex’s ex’s dog’s profile.
+Self-augmented reality is now just as inextricable from the Instagram experience as stalking your ex’s ex’s dog’s profile.
 We are all constantly curating and rose tinting our own brands to such an extent that a picture on a yacht has more value now than just being about the time you were there, it’s become a way to fabricate a life for yourself that you want other people to see.
-A company in Russia is even monetising the insatiable need in everyone to self augment on social media, and charges people to sit in a parked private jet to get content for their gram.
-Unbeknownst to the seafaring boat organisers of this International Boat show, they had almost created the same thing.
+A company in Russia is even monetizing the insatiable need in everyone to self-augment on social media, and charges people to sit in a parked private jet to get content for their gram.
+Unbeknownst to the seafaring boat organizers of this International Boat show, they had almost created the same thing.

 But stationary yachts and jets aren’t just about the gram, they also appease our morbid curiosity to experience how the super rich live.
 Wealth porn has become our fascination.
 We follow people on Instagram just because they're rich and do cool stuff.
 Of course, perving over extravagant wealth isn't a new phenomena, it’s just a lot easier to do now with social media becoming the ultimate facilitator for this less than humble bragging; it’s the perfect vehicle for green insidious envy.